advent2024

 Determining Plot Identity and Merging: The process_segment Function

-The process_segment function is the heart of the plot identification and merging logic.
-It takes a single segment from the current line and compares it against the segments recorded in the g_line (the state from the previous line).
+The process_segment function, located within the parser module, is the heart of the plot identification and merging logic.
+It is called by process_line and takes a single segment from the current line, comparing it against the segments recorded in the g_line (the state from the previous line).

 // for each new segment identify the plot that is overlapping with and assign the segment the plot's ID